Watch out for the threatened Leopard Toad crossing wet roads at night!

 Since 2001, efforts have been made by local residents and nature conservation personnel to save the leopard toads from vehicles and generate awareness on the roads at night during the breeding season.
 However, this was not enough to save considerable numbers at all breeding sites.
 Serious coordinated action was needed to reverse the decline of the species, to prevent possible extinction.

 In 2007, the Western Leopard Toad Conservation Committee was formed, gathering scientists, conservationists and representatives from various environmental departments of local, provincial and national government.
 The committee’s chief function is to merge ideas and scientific knowledge to ensure sound, factual information is circulated by the public and in the media.
 It also aims to oversee all activities surrounding the species – research, monitoring and volunteer work.
 Last year, they tried to achieve a drop in mortality rates of migrating toads and a rise in toadlet survival rates, by helping them across roads; and monitoring population numbers and breeding activity.

 Help the toads

 This year, a major campaign is being planned to achieve higher survival of breeding toads and toadlets, through heightened public awareness and large scale volunteer participation.
-Join the Toad Nuts (Noordhoek Unpaid Toad Savers) and help with night monitoring and data collection, which will happen in numerous areas throughout the southern Cape Town area.
+Join the Toad NUTS (Noordhoek Unpaid Toad Savers) and help with night monitoring and data collection, which will happen in numerous areas throughout the southern Cape Town area.
 They hope to form at least one monitoring group per breeding site.
-Contact coordinator Mark Day to find out more about the breeding areas closest to you and how you can help.
+Find out more about the breeding areas closest to you and how you can help.